Cam Waters: Career

 He again drove at Bathurst in 2014 alongside Jack Perkins and claimed a twelfth-place finish.
-That same year he finished runner-up in the Dunlop Series.
+That same year, he finished runner-up in the Dunlop Series.
 In 2015, it was announced he would join Prodrive Racing Australia for the V8 Supercar Enduro Cup and compete for the team in the Dunlop Series.
-Waters was runner up with Chaz Mostert at the Sandown 500 in a one-two finish for Prodrive Racing Australia.
-At the Bathurst 1000, Mostert had a massive crash and the car was unable to be repaired, forcing the team to withdraw the entry from the race.
+Waters was runner-up with Chaz Mostert at the Sandown 500 in a one-two finish for Prodrive Racing Australia.
+At the Bathurst 1000, Mostert had a massive crash, and the car was unable to be repaired, forcing the team to withdraw the entry from the race.
 Waters replaced Mostert at the Gold Coast, New Zealand, and Phillip Island events while Mostert recovered from injuries sustained in the Bathurst crash.
 Waters was crowned winner of the 2015 V8 Supercars Dunlop Series at Sydney Olympic Park, beating reigning champion Paul Dumbrell.

 It was announced in early March 2016 that Waters would race full-time in the 2016 V8 Supercars Championship with Prodrive Racing Australia driving the No. 6 Ford FG X Falcon, with Mostert moving to the No. 55 Rod Nash Racing customer car.

+In 2017, Waters won his first supercars race at the Sandown 500 alongside Richie Stanaway, who also achieved his first win in supercars.

+In 2025 at the Sydney 500 Waters won all three races, secured all three pole positions and three fastest laps.
+During the second race on Saturday, he won over Broc Feeney by 0.0308 seconds, making it the closest race finish since the 1983 Adelaide International Raceway round.